-Many people have a “better safe than sorry” mentality when it comes to privacy and breaches.
-Similar to how doctors, nurses, and technicians often considered incidental disclosures to be privacy violations, many privacy officers consider any impermissible disclosure to be a breach.
+Many people have a “better safe than sorry” mentality when it comes to privacy and HIPAA breaches.
+Similar to how doctors, nurses, and technicians often consider incidental disclosures to be privacy violations, many privacy officers consider any impermissible disclosure to be a breach.
 However, there are three exceptions to a breach that all staff members should be aware of.

 1. Unintentional Acquisition, Access, or Use

-The first exception to a breach is when an employee unintentionally acquires, accesses, or uses protected health information (PHI) in good faith within the scope of their authority, and the PHI is not further used or disclosed in a manner not permitted by the rule.
+The first exception to a breach is when an employee unintentionally acquires, accesses, or uses protected health information (PHI) in good faith within the scope of their authority, and they do not further disclose the PHI in a manner not permitted by the rule.

-2. Inadvertent Disclosure to Authorized Person
+2. Inadvertent Disclosure to an Authorized Person

 For example, a nurse emails the wrong lab results to a doctor, and the doctor tells him that it’s the wrong file and deletes the email.
-Therefore, since the disclosure was inadvertent, both the nurse and the doctor are authorized to access PHI, they both work at the same hospital, and the doctor didn’t further share the information, the exception applies.
+The exception applies here because the disclosure was inadvertent, both the nurse and the doctor are authorized to access PHI, they both work at the same hospital, and the doctor didn’t further share the information.

 3. Inability to Retain PHI

-For example, a clinic mails explanation of benefits (EOBs) letters to the wrong people, and the post office returns some of the letters unopened.
-Most likely, the addressees didn’t see or retain the information inside the envelopes, so the exception applies.
+For example, a clinic mails explanation of benefits (EOB) letters to the wrong people, and the post office returns some of the letters unopened.
+Most likely, the addressees didn’t see or retain the information inside these envelopes, so the exception applies.
 However, the EOBs that weren’t returned should be treated as potential breaches.

-The key for this exception is whether or not the unauthorized person is able to retain the information.
+The key to this exception is whether or not the unauthorized person is able to retain the information.
 For example, a pharmacy may hand out the wrong prescription, and the patient returns the prescription before leaving the building.
 In this case, the pharmacy can make an on-the-spot assessment as to whether the patient was able to retain any of the other patient’s information, such as their name or date of birth.